 Get gas when no one else is: If you go when everyone else goes to get gas you’ll spend large amounts of time idling in the gas station line.
 Get gas when it’s not at all busy.
 Yup, not when you’re on your lunch break or at 5pm.

-Don’t fuel up on ozone action days: Ozone action days or Air Quality Action Days usually occur on hot, muggy days with little wind.
+Don’t fuel up on ozone action days: Ozone action days or Air Pollution Action Days usually occur on hot, muggy days with little wind.
 This sort of weather can cause ground-level ozone levels to reach less healthy than usual amounts.
 According to the EPA, symptoms of breathing ground level ozone are chest pain, coughing, nausea, throat irritation, and congestion and aggravate bronchitis, heart disease, emphysema, and asthma.
 You can sign up for alerts about ozone action days at AIRNow.
 The EPA further notes that if you have to fuel up on an ozone action day you should do so in the early morning or later evening.